Guidance for Maintainers

 Volunteers who act as maintainers have an obligation to follow the standards explained above .
 Equally they have the right to be fully supported as part of the GENUK team.

 Communication is key to engagement with the whole team.
-All maintainers are required to subscribe to the maintainers mailing list.
+All maintainers are given access to the maintainers mailing group and required to monitor the exchanges there.
 This enables them to raise general and specific issues and also provides a means for the Executive Team to give updates on changes to the system.
-More details of the various email groups are on the Contact Us page

 One of the Executive Team (Peggi Rodgers) has special responsibility for liaison with the volunteers.